docker/cli/docs/reference/commandline/run.md

 This example runs a container named `test` using the `debian:latest` image.
 The `-it` instructs Docker to allocate a pseudo-TTY connected to the container's stdin; creating an interactive `bash` shell in the container.
-In the example, the `bash` shell is quit by entering `exit 13`.
-This exit code is passed on to the caller of `docker run`, and is recorded in the `test` container's metadata.
+The example quits the `bash` shell by entering
+`exit 13`, passing the exit code on to the caller of `docker run`, and recording it in the `test` container's metadata.

 ### <a name="cidfile"></a> Capture container ID (--cidfile)